Powerlearnproject/se-assignment-4-github-and-visual-studio-njange/README.md

 What is a pull request in GitHub, and how does it facilitate code reviews and collaboration?
 Outline the steps to create and review a pull request.
 GitHub Actions:

+A pull request proposes changes from one branch to another and facilitates code reviews.

+Steps:

+Push changes to a branch.
+Go to the repository on GitHub.
+Click "New pull request."
+Select branches, add title/description, and create the pull request.
+Review, comment, and merge after approval.

 Explain what GitHub Actions are and how they can be used to automate workflows.
 Provide an example of a simple CI/CD pipeline using GitHub Actions.
 Introduction to Visual Studio:

+GitHub Actions automate workflows like CI/CD.
+They run tasks based on events (e.g., code pushes).

 What is Visual Studio, and what are its key features?
 How does it differ from Visual Studio Code?
 Integrating GitHub with Visual Studio:

+Visual Studio is an IDE for developing applications, with features like advanced debugging, IntelliSense, and integrated testing.
+Visual Studio Code is a lightweight, extensible code editor.

 Describe the steps to integrate a GitHub repository with Visual Studio.
 How does this integration enhance the development workflow?
 Debugging in Visual Studio:

+Install Git.
+Sign in to GitHub in Visual Studio (File > Account Settings).
+Clone repository (File > Clone Repository).
+Enhancements:

+Seamless repository management.
+Integrated version control.
+Direct pull request handling.

 Explain the debugging tools available in Visual Studio.
 How can developers use these tools to identify and fix issues in their code?
 Collaborative Development using GitHub and Visual Studio:
+Debugging Tools:

+Breakpoints: Pause execution.
+Watch Window: Monitor variables.
+Call Stack: Trace execution flow.
+Immediate Window: Evaluate expressions.

 Discuss how GitHub and Visual Studio can be used together to support collaborative development.
 Provide a real-world example of a project that benefits from this integration.

+GitHub and Visual Studio together offer seamless code management, version control, and collaboration tools.

+Example:
+A team developing a web application can use GitHub for version control and issue tracking, while Visual Studio provides robust editing, debugging, and testing capabilities.
+The integration allows for efficient workflow management and collaboration.

 Submission Guidelines: